April at the Museum

 This April, experience powerful stories of resilience and creativity at the NVMM.

 Celebrate the Month of the Military Child with With Creativity and Humor, A Child of War Finally Tells Her Story, featuring Patricia Wynn Brown’s reflections on overcoming adversity through the arts.
 Don’t miss Spring Author Night, exploring Kurt Vonnegut’s wartime experiences and his creative connection with artist Syd Solomon.
+On April 24, don’t miss Scrap Heap, a gripping one-man show on the costs of war, followed by a Veteran-led discussion.
 Plus, see Syd Solomon: Concealed and Revealed, extended through June 1, offering a vivid portrayal of the complexities of war through abstract art.

 With Creativity and Humor, A Child of War Finally Tells Her Story